Randomization-based Test for Censored Outcomes: A New Look at the Logrank Test: A simulation study under violation of Assumptions 1 or 2

 Second, we study the distribution of the stratified logrank test under the previous simulation setting, where the stratified logrank statistic will be introduced and discussed shortly in the next section.
-In particular, we stratify on the covariate vector $\bm{X}$ in \eqref{eq:model_potential_outcome}.
+In particular, we stratify on the covariates $X_i$'s in \eqref{eq:model_potential_outcome}.
 The gray histograms in Figure \ref{fig:logrank_violation} show the distributions of the stratified logrank statistic under the four cases in Table \ref{tab:violation}.
-From Figure \ref{fig:logrank_violation}, the distributions of the stratified logrank statistic are all close to a standard Gaussian distribution, indicating that the stratified logrank test is approximately valid.
+From Figure \ref{fig:logrank_violation}, they are all close to a standard Gaussian distribution, indicating that the stratified logrank test is approximately valid.
 This phenomena is also true when the potential event times are randomly generated, as shown in Figure A4 in the Supplementary Material.
 Comparing the white and gray histograms in Figure \ref{fig:logrank_violation}, stratifying on the covariates $X_i$'s is crucial to ensure the validity of the logrank test.
 Intuitively, this is because, within each stratum defined by the covariates $X_i$'s, both the treatment assignment and censoring mechanisms become homogeneous across units.
 In the next section, we will give a more detailed discussion for the stratified logrank test, and provide rigorous conditions to ensure its asymptotic validity.